-b.1990, Doddridge Busingye is a painter | installation artist living and working in Kampala, Uganda.
-He holds a Master Degree in Fine Art from Makerere University, Kampala and Bachelor Degree in Art and Industrial Design from Kyambogo University, Kampala.
-He has been exhibited in both local and international spaces and has works in prestigious Collections.
+b.1990, Doddridge Busingye lives and works in Kampala, Uganda.
+He graduated with a Master Degree in Fine Art from Makerere University, Kampala in 2019 and a Bachelor Degree in Art and Industrial Design from Kyambogo University, Kampala in 2015.
+Busingye’s work has been collected extensively and exhibited in both local and international exhibitions.

 His work dares to share his opinion on sociopolitical, economic and gender ironies of his time.
 Busingye seeks monumentality through simplified composition, a firm structure, and a harmonious interrelation of idealized forms and colors.
 His color pallets usually play with balance of contrast and harmony of value, shades and tints.
 In his portraits, he tends to paint dark bodies but with vivid colors.